 The preliminary plat includes an extension of Stange Road east of George Washington Carver Avenue.
 The extension is two lanes for a distance of about 350 feet east.
 This portion will be built as a two-lane, two-way road.
-When the property to the south (Borgmeyer) eventually develops, that development will complete an additional lane on the south half of the road and extend Stange Road south to connect to Northridge Heights (see Attachment D).
-Stange Road is projected at full buildout to have three lanes at the intersection with George Washington Carver Avenue, tapering to a two-lane cross section east of the intersection of the Irons Court.
+When the property to the south (Borgmeyer) eventually develops, that development will complete an additional lane on the south half of the road and extend Stange Road south to connect to Northridge Heights.
+Stange Road will, at full build out, have three lanes at the intersection with George Washington Carver Avenue, tapering to a two-lane cross section east of the intersection of the Irons Court.
 This road will be a public street, built to city standards, and dedicated to the County while the property remains in the County.
-Maintenance will be the responsibility of the owners of the adjacent homes until the property is annexed into Ames, consistent with the policy of the County.
+Maintenance will be the responsibility of the owners of the adjacent homes until the property is annexed into Ames, as is the policy of the County.

-Irons Court will be a 540-foot long cul-de-sac, 26 feet wide within a 60-foot right-of-way.
+Irons Court will be a 540-foot long cul-de-sac, 26 feet wide pavement within a 60-foot right-of-way.
 There are 14 single-family lots along this road.
 Lots on the west side will be through lots, backing up against George Washington Carver Avenue.
-Irons Court will be a public street, built to city standards, and dedicated to the County.
+This road, too, will be a public street, built to city standards, and dedicated to the County.
 Maintenance will be the responsibility of the owners of the adjacent homes until the property is annexed into Ames.

 The current driveway into the Ames Golf and Country Club will provide access to Irons Way, a 24-foot wide private street.
 Irons Way to the south will have six twin homes and Irons Way to the north will have 10 twin homes and one detached home.
 Ownership and maintenance will be private.
-The private streets will not be dedicated for public use and will be maintained as private streets even upon annexation to the City in the future.
+The private streets will not be dedicated for public use and will be maintained as public streets even upon annexation to the City in the future.